ajm113/OpenTor-X/README.md

 *I still need help! :(*

-You can ask questions on the github page or contact me!
+You can ask questions on the github issue page or contact me!

-*Whats your email?*

-andrewmcrobb at gmail d.o.t com

-*APC cache isn't working!*

-swiss_cache is still in alpha and I will be working on a fix soon!
-(Swiss Cache may get removed even)

-*How come share isn't working?*
+*How come share isn't available?*

-This feature is going to be depricated!
+This feature is going to be depricated and removed!
+(Also the site torcache site is gone.)